Waste Sector Mitigation

-CCAP’s Waste Program aims at reducing methane and other greenhouse gas (GHG) emissions from the waste sector by advancing the implementation of policies and projects that contribute to sustainable waste management.
-By linking national policy action with local stakeholder engagement, on-the-ground projects, and advanced, locally appropriate technology solutions, CCAP supports countries to develop and implement comprehensive low-carbon approaches to waste management.
+The overarching goal of the Waste Program is to reduce methane and other greenhouse gas emissions from the waste sector by advancing policies, programs and projects that contribute to sustainable waste management.
+Applying efficient and sustainable waste management approaches can offer immediate and cost-effective results in cutting global GHGs, while creating new jobs and growing the economy.
+By linking national policy action with local stakeholder engagement, on-the-ground projects, and low-carbon technology solutions, CCAP supports countries to develop and implement comprehensive approaches to waste management.

 Goals and Objectives

-- Address the barriers to investment in the waste sector and promote private sector engagement (i.e. waste tariff reforms and the generation of sustainable business schemes).
+- Address the barriers to investment in the waste sector and promote private sector engagement by pursuing waste tariff and policy reforms and the generation of sustainable business models.

-- Enhance waste sector access to international climate finance by providing technical assistance with policy and project design, GHG analysis, MRV strategies, international best practices, financial strategies and implementation.
+- Enhance waste sector access to international climate finance by providing technical assistance with policy and project design, GHG analysis, MRV strategies, international best practices and financial and implementation plans.

-- Leverage the experiences and successes gained in this program to influence and inform global climate change policy fora, including the UNFCCC, the Climate and Clean Air Coalition (CCAC), and the GCF.
+- Leverage the experiences gained in this program to inform global policy fora, including the UNFCCC, the Climate and Clean Air Coalition (CCAC), the GCF and others.

-- Share waste sector best practices through dialogues, capacity building and knowledge exchange.
+- Share waste sector best practices to serve as models for other countries and cities by facilitating dialogues, capacity building and knowledge exchange activities.

 Municipal Waste NAMAs